PhilippGawlik/compoundtree/pcfg_evaluation/README.md

 - to assemble a grammar (needed for bitpar parsing) from the `compoundtree` corpus use `grammar.py`
 - to assemble a lexicon (needes for bitpar parsing) from the `compoundtree` corpus use `lexicon.py`
 - use `parse_list.py` to parse a list of compounds with bitpar

-## segmentation_parser

-- `parse_segmented_nouns.sh` provides a example of the use of the `compoundtree.parser` package
-- serves the purpose of parsing tokenized compound nouns into morphosyntactic trees
-- parsing procedure is based on pyparsing and provides `grammar.py` as underlying source

 ## corpora